aws-samples/scalable-hw-agnostic-inference/README.md

 We set the `targetMetricValue` for both GPUs, Inf2, and Trn1 KEDA `scaledobjects`.
 Specifically, 65 RPM for Trn1, 62 RPM for Inf2, 59 RPM for L4/Triton, and 74 RPM for A10G/Triton.

-Finally, we generated a load simulator to load the ALB ingress endpoint and observed the workload distribution among the accelerator-SDK-based target groups.
-We noticed homogeneous throughput with consistent inference latency per variant.
+Finally, we simulated load on the ALB ingress endpoint and observed the workload distribution among the accelerator-SDK-based target groups.
+We noticed uniform throughput with consistent inference latency for each variant.
 The observed latencies are as follows:

 | Accelerator | SDK      | p90 Throughput (`HTTPCode_Target_2XX_Count`)   | Latency Level   | K8s target group                  |
 |-------------|----------|------------------------------------------------|-----------------|-----------------------------------|